yegor256/blog/_drafts/_skills.md

 ego management, commitment,
 accountability, creativity, adaptability, big-picture thinking.
 Phew!

-Do you really understand what these words mean?
+Do you really understand exactly what these words mean?
 I don't.

 I would actually suggest we replace them all with the "do the right thing" mantra and call it a day.